Dental care for Seniors: Unique Challenges and Solutions

 3. Consider saliva substitutes recommended by a dentist

-6. Fluoride Treatments
+6. Fluoride Treatments and SDF

 III.
 Overcoming Barriers to Dental Care for Seniors